 The traditional length of a putter ranges between 32-36 inches, which is still the most common putter length which is found in many golfer’s club sets.
 Although it isn’t as dominant as it has been in past years.
 The size of the club helps to create a pendulum swing with your putting stroke, this helps to act as an extension of your arms.
 Ideally, the length of the club should be enough so that it allows for your arms to hang down and grip easily.
 Which in turn increases the golfer’s ability to use a pendulum type stroke to give their putt the trust of rolls as possible.

 Long putter usually range between 48-52 inches in length and are amongst the most uncommon type of putter.
-The length vary from being just above the belly button to right under the chin.
-This type of putter have required a complete change of grip when compared to the belly putters.
+The length vary from being just above the belly button to right under the chin. best left handed putters have required a complete change of grip when compared to the belly putters.
 With many players holding the grip with their left hand and the right hand placed in the middle part of the putter, to use the pull and push technique.
 This is known as the pendulum motion and it enables the entire stroke of the putter to be controlled by the right hand.
 This is a tough skill to master but once you have it mastered your game will be improved significantly.
+If you are looking to engage in full rounds of games on a golf course, then owning female golf clubs will be a good idea.
+It comes with a putter, a PW, a full set of mid handicapper iron. a four hybrid, a most forgiving fairway wood, and a driver..

 The head size and design is usually down to player’s preference.
 Depending on what your expected outcomes of the putter are will help to decide which style and size of putter head you require.
 The main two types of these heads are mallet or blade.
 The main thing to consider is your putting line, do you arc your putts or do you hit in a straight line?
 Hitting in a straight line you would be better purchasing a face balanced putter which will be a mallet putter.
 Otherwise, if you arc your putts you will be good purchasing a blade putter which gives no sight line.